-The thought of hiking with the kids can be a daunting, – what to pack, how far into the hike you’ll be carrying kids…
+Are you interested in taking your kids hiking and wondering how to have a successful family hiking trip?
+The thought of hiking with the kids can be a daunting, – what to pack, what to wear, how far into the hike, and if you’ll be carrying kids…

 However, hiking can be a healthy and fun outdoor activity that kids will enjoy, if the hike is designed to set them up to succeed.
 The reality is that parents need to set realistic expectations, as well as provide a little bit of motivation for when the steep challenges present themselves.